testingisdocumenting/blog/blog-content/articles/protect-your-future-self-by-encapsulating-test-input-preparation.md

 # Tests Brittleness and Verbosity slows you down

 In [Testing Makes You Faster Day one](entry/testing-makes-you-faster-day-one) article I claimed that writing tests makes you faster.
-However there are test patterns that most likely will slow you down and you need to be ready to handle them.
+However, there are test patterns that most likely will slow you down and you need to be ready to handle them.

 Writing tests for a simple logic with a simple input is a breeze.
 Take for example a test for a simple calculator class.
 Two numeric inputs and we are done: